Unclassified Grievance/Complaint Policy

 McNeese State University is committed to providing a collegial workplace.
 To address complaints of any nature pertaining to working conditions, lack of a policy or procedure, allegedly unfair application of policy or procedure, and alleged deviation from a policy or procedure, the Unclassified Grievance/Complaint Policy will serve as the mechanism to redress those concerns.

-The Chief Diversity Officer is available for informal discussions regarding complaints and concerns and to provide unclassified employees with information concerning grievance policies and procedures.
+The vice president for student affairs is available for informal discussions regarding complaints and concerns and to provide unclassified employees with information concerning grievance policies and procedures.

+The vice president for student affairs will attempt to resolve the matter through alternative dispute resolution (https://www.dol.gov/general/topic/labor-relations/adr).
 At any point during this process, if the complaint is against someone in the supervisory chain, the unclassified employee may proceed to the next supervisory level.
-It must be emphasized that each unclassified employee should feel secure in pursuing the complaint without fear or concerns about coercion or retaliation.
+It must be emphasized each unclassified employee should feel secure in pursuing the complaint without fear or concerns about coercion or retaliation.

-If the discussions do not yield results, the unclassified employee may file a written grievance form, which can be obtained from the Chief Diversity Officer or found on the Human Resources and Student Employment web site.
-The employee must state the specific problem, the specific evidence in support of it, and the specific redress requested to resolve it.
-Then he or she must date and sign the form.
+If the discussions do not yield results, the unclassified employee may file a written Grievance Form, which can be obtained from the Office of Student Affairs or Office of Human Resources and Student Employment.
+In this form, the complaining employee must state the specific problem, the specific evidence in support of it, and the specific redress requested to resolve it.
+He or she must date and sign the form.

 Once committed to writing, the content of the grievance cannot be altered or expanded.
-The original grievance form is submitted to the Chief Diversity Officer.
-When appropriate, the Chief Diversity Officer will send a copy, via e-mail, US postal service mail, or personal delivery, to the appropriate vice president, other direct supervisor(s), and the individual(s) against whom the complaint is filed.
+The original grievance form is submitted to the vice president for student affairs.
+When appropriate, the vice president for student affairs will send a copy via email, USPS mail, or personal delivery to the appropriate vice president, other direct supervisor(s), and the individual(s) against whom the complaint is filed.

-Each party should file a written response to the complaint/grievance and submit it to the Chief Diversity Officer within five business days of receipt.
-After the grievance form and responses have been filed, the Chief Diversity Officer will determine if the grievance has merit and attempt to reach an amicable resolution.
-If the grievance resolution is not satisfactory resolved the Chief Diversity Officer will convene the Grievance Committee.
+Each party should file a written response to the complaint/grievance and submit it to the vice president for student affairs within five business days of receipt.
+After the grievance form and responses have been filed, the vice president for student affairs will determine if the grievance has merit and attempt to reach an amicable resolution.
+If the grievance resolution is not resolved at this stage, then the vice president for student affairs will convene the Grievance Committee.

-The Grievance Committee shall be convened by the Chief Diversity Officer only after the complainant has complied with the procedure required in the grievance process.
-The Grievance Committee serves as a hearing and recommending body, reporting its findings to the President of the University.
+The Grievance Committee shall be convened by the vice president for student affairs only after the complainant has complied with the procedure required in the grievance process.
+The Grievance Committee serves as a hearing and recommending body and reports its findings to the president of the University or his/her designee.
 The Grievance Committee shall conduct the hearing in accordance with the procedures in this policy.

 - All hearings must be conducted with the full committee present.
-If any member of the committee is unavailable, the President has the authority to appoint substitute members for the specific purpose of acting at this hearing.
+If any member of the committee is unavailable, the president or his/her designee has the authority to appoint substitute members for the specific purpose of acting at this hearing.

 - The committee chairperson shall then notify the complainant and other affected parties named in the grievance at least seven business days in advance of the hearing.
-Notice shall be in writing and transmitted by U.S. Mail to the address of record and e-mail to the University assigned e-mail account, detailing the date, time, and place of the hearing.
+Notice shall be in writing and transmitted by USPS mail to the address of record and email to the University-assigned email account, detailing the date, time, and place of the hearing.

 - Non-appearance of the complainant after notice may cause the grievance to be abandoned.

-- All committee proceedings are considered to be personnel matters and are therefore closed and private.
+- All committee proceedings are personnel matters and are therefore closed and private.
 Committee members themselves are bound by strict confidentiality.
 There is no right to a public hearing.

 - All committee proceedings are recorded.
 Complete transcripts shall be provided upon request, but only upon payment of actual costs required for transcription.
 However, complete transcripts exclude the deliberations of the executive session of the committee, during which it makes its determination.

 - If the complainant is represented by counsel, committee proceedings shall not go forward without the presence and assistance of legal counsel to the committee.
-Attorney representing complainants at grievance committee hearing may not personally cross-examine witnesses, may not address the committee or may not raise motions or objections, and may not otherwise engage hearing attendees or procedures.
+The attorney representing complainants at grievance committee hearing may not personally cross-examine witnesses, may not address the committee, may not raise motions or objections, and may not otherwise engage hearing attendees or procedures.
 The attorney may communicate directly and confidentially with his or her client in a manner consistent with the dignity of the proceedings.

 - Witnesses, when summoned to hearings, must be sequestered.